drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	the existing serial algorithm is divided among CPU cores and message passing between these cores is the most performance critical aspect of the code.
 Most of the skill in developing GPU code is in making efficient use of the correct memory locations on the GPU and keeping in mind the SIMT programming model.
-In the case of the GPU, code is run in lock step which means if the kernel has multiple possible execution paths, which can be introduced by programming language features such as _if_ statements or variable lenght _for_ loops, the cores in a streaming multiprocessor will only execute one the of the if statements which others will lay doing nothing, which defeats the entire purpose of the parallel execution of threads.
+In the case of the GPU, code is run in lock step.
+This means if the kernel has multiple possible execution paths, which can be introduced by programming language features such as _if_ statements or variable lenght _for_ loops, the cores in a streaming multiprocessor will only execute one the of the if statements which others will lay doing nothing.
+This which defeats the entire purpose of the parallel execution of threads.
 Because of these features, programming for GPUs is more restrictive but also allows for very large speedups.
 Some common good practices for programming for GPUs include using short _kernel_ calls (the _kernel_ is a function which runs on the GPU) but extremely spread out problems over the cores of the GPU.
 Making use of the